 - Do they provide backups

 - Scalability/room to grow

-We highly recommend Bluehost that powers over 2 million websites worldwide and only for our visitors, they offer a special deal that includes a FREE domain name.
+We highly recommend Bluehost that powers over 2 million websites worldwide and only for our visitors, they offer a special deal of $2.95 per month and it includes a FREE domain name.

 43. Find the right WordPress theme